Can I get cancer from 5G Wi-Fi?

 Well, the frequency of the waves classifies them as microwaves, similar to the microwaves in the microwave oven many of us use in our kitchens.
 But before you freak out, it’s important to talk about the power of microwaves.

-Microwaves carry enough power to spin and vibrate molecules, but not enough to break the electron bonds between these molecules.
-This is important because developing cancer requires electron bonds to be broken in the DNA of cells.
-The next powerful group of waves are those of visible light, and these waves are not strong enough to cause cancer either.
+Microwaves carry enough power to spin and vibrate molecules, but not enough to break the chemical bonds between these molecules.
+This is important because developing cancer requires chemical bonds to be broken in the DNA of cells.
+The next, more powerful group of waves are those of visible light and these waves are not strong enough to cause cancer either.
 It takes ultraviolet-range waves to start breaking electron bonds, and that is the stuff of sunlight and tanning beds.

 To make this more relatable, remember that cordless phones and satellite TV use the same range of waves as 5GHz frequency Wi-Fi devices.
 If you think that cordless phones and satellite TV cause cancer, then it would make sense to be concerned about the Wi-Fi we are using.

-The Institute of Electrical and Electronics Engineers (IEEE), the International Electrotechnical Commission (IEC), and several countries have tested and found that the limit of microwave power that a person can be exposed to is 50 watts per square meter at any point 5 centimeters from the emission point.
+The Institute of Electrical and Electronics Engineers (IEEE), the International Electrotechnical Commission (IEC), and several countries have tested microwave safety.
+They found the limit of microwave power that a person can be exposed to is 50 watts per square meter at any point 5 centimeters from the emission point.
 5 centimeters is about 2 inches, and as you go further away the power of microwaves drops dramatically.

 To put this into perspective, visible light has more power than microwaves.
 To compare the power of the sun (with visible AND ultraviolet light) to a Wi-Fi router, simply stare at your Wi-Fi router for five minutes.
 Then, imagine what would happen if you spent the same amount of time looking at the sun.

-All of this is summarized by saying: the risk of getting cancer from the microwaves used by Wi-Fi devices is far, far less than the risk of getting cancer from tanning outside.
-And considering that an entire generation that used cordless phones didn’t develop brain cancer in mass, it’s very likely the concern about 5GHz frequency Wi-Fi is a distraction from other, well-known causes of cancer.
+All of this is summarized by saying: suntanning is more likely to give you cancer than Wi-Fi routers.
+And considering that an entire generation used cordless phones and didn’t develop brain cancer in mass, it’s very likely the concern about 5GHz frequency Wi-Fi is a distraction from other, well-known causes of cancer.

 References: